Sivapuram, Kerala: Demographics

-Tourism

-There are many tourist destinations in this small village town.
-The people here are known for their hospitality.

-The Microme Hill View Point is the major point of attraction here which is known to be visited by more than a thousand visitors every day.

 Transportation

 The national highway passes through Kannur town.
-Goa and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
+Goa and Mumbai can be accessed on the northern side and Kochi and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
 The nearest railway station is Kannur on Mangalore-Palakkad line.

-Trains are available to almost all parts of India subject to advance booking over the internet.
-There are airports at Mattanur, Mangalore and Calicut.
+Trains are available to almost all parts of India.
+There are airports at Mattanur, Mangalore and Kozhikode.
 All of them are international airports but direct flights are available only to Middle Eastern countries.